 Now, for the texture talk

-When we originally created our two sheeting weaves – crisp-as-a-luxury-oxford Percale (as GQ put it) and soft, supple, and not-at-all-shiny Sateen, we knew we were catering to different tastes.
-But once our team – and early adopters – started sleeping with the goods, we discovered that sensory preferences aren’t as simple as that.
+When we originally created our Linen bedding, as well as two cotton weaves – crisp-as-a-luxury-oxford Percale (as GQ put it) and soft, supple, and not-at-all-shiny Sateen – we knew we were catering to different tastes.
+But once our team started sleeping with the goods, we discovered that sensory preferences aren’t as simple as that.

 While some are so enamored with the five-star hotel bedding experience, they want all Percale everything, many were after a fuller experience.
 Some craved the lush, drapey feel of Sateen against their skin, but a more buttoned-up Percale topper.
-Or: They were firmly Team Percale for their sheets but opted for the relaxed, sumptuous Softexture for their duvet cover (a common combo for those who love a polished look with a casual edge; it doesn’t hurt that Softexture’s unique wash means it’s our most wrinkle-resistant option).
+Or: They were firmly Team Percale for their sheets but opted for the relaxed, sumptuous Softexture or Linen for their duvet cover (a common combo for those who love a polished look with a casual edge.

 Onto weighty matters